Eumemmerring

 Eumemmerring has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area: Doveton Pool in the Park Revitalisation Project, Officer Town Centre (Major Activity Centre), Hallam Secondary College Upgrade, and Parklife Doveton.
-The following list details those most relevant.
+AreaSearch identified two projects expected to impact the area.
+Key projects include Doveton Pool in the Park Revitalisation Project, Officer Town Centre (Major Activity Centre), Hallam Secondary College Upgrade, and Parklife Doveton.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.